 Every year, my favorite part of my Thanksgiving meal is the cranberries.
 It’s my usual.

-Well, this year, things have changed.
+Well, a few years back, things changed.
 I went out on a limb and changed up my “usual” gravy recipe.

 Yay for trying new things!